 But, you can take solace in the fact that, when done responsibly, your clothes will have a new lease on life by passing them on to someone else.

 This can happen in a few ways:

 - If you have quality garments that have been gently worn, consider making some extra $$$ by using an online platform to sell your used clothes.

 - If you’re ready for all the socialization after a year of social distancing, host a clothes swapping party (AKA the most fun way to “shop” for new-to-you clothes ever).
 Invite a few friends over, have them bring a bag of their discarded clothes, and then do a bulk donation of the leftovers.

 Who said creating a minimalist wardrobe had to be boring?!

-- Upcycled clothing is great—even better when you take care of the upcycling yourself!
+- Upcycled clothing is great—even better if you take care of the upcycling yourself.
+Not sure what upcycling clothing is?
+It’s clothing made from unwanted landfill bound textiles.
 Use an old shirt for cleaning, or even as zero waste gift wrap.
 The options for what to do with old clothes are endless and Mother Earth will thank you.